AI-driven process creation - when GPT meets workflow design

 We made a classic mistake early on.
 We optimized for the demo.
 Make AI template creation look magical in a three-minute video.
 Ship it.
 Then discover that production usage was painful.

-The 25-second generation time was not acceptable.
-But more than that, the expectation gap was not acceptable.
+The 25-second generation time wasn’t acceptable.
+But more than that, the expectation gap wasn’t acceptable.
 Users thought “AI template creation” meant “done for you.”
-They got “here is a starting point, now spend an hour refining it.”
+They got “here’s a starting point, now spend an hour refining it.”

+Actually, that framing is a bit unfair.
 Both things are true.
 The AI starting point saves time compared to building from scratch.
-But it is not hands-free automation.
+But it’s not hands-free automation.

 Our documentation now sets expectations more carefully.
 The AI documentation page emphasizes that AI assists template creation rather than replacing it.